grame-cncm/faustide/README.md

 #### Audio Recording
 The generated sound can be recorded on the fly then possibly saved using the *Record/Save* section on the bottom-right.

-#### Polyphonic mode
-The polyphonic mode can be activated by selecting a number of voices in the _Poly Voices_ menu on the left.
-[Standard Polyphony Parameters](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters) have to be used in the DSP voice.

-A global effect can be added using the `effect = foo;` [convention](https://faustdoc.grame.fr/manual/midi/#audio-effects-and-polyphonic-synthesizer).

 #### Remote compilation
 The currently edited DSP program can be sent to the [remote compilation service](https://github.com/grame-cncm/faustservice) which allows to export for a large number of targets, like various standalone formats, a Max/MSP external on macOS or Windows, a SuperCollider UGen.etc.
 Use the *Truck* button on the left column to access the list of possible *Platform* and the list of associated *Architecture*.
 Select one *Platform/Architecture* pair and wait a bit until you get the compiled result as a binary zipped file.